 Additionally, not everyone or every circumstance qualifies for student loan deferment.
 You can learn more about federal student loan deferment options here.
 For private student loans, start by contacting your loan servicer directly.

-How Can I Get Help With My Student Loans During COVID-19?
+How Can I Get Help With My Student Loans?

-If you’re having trouble paying any bills during the COVID-19 crisis, you’ll want to reach out to the company or lender right away to see what assistance may be available to you during this time.
-They may be offering special assistance during this time or have other repayment options that can help you now, after the COVID-19 crisis has passed, and in the future as the economy recovers.
+If you’re having trouble paying any bills, you’ll want to reach out to the company or lender right away to see what assistance may be available to you.
+They may have repayment options that can help lower your monthly payments or temporarily suspend payment altogether.